🙏 ଜୟ ଜଗନ୍ନାଥ | Jay Jagannath 🙏

 Audio Recitations

-Complete Sanskrit recitation of all eight verses with traditional pronunciation
+Complete Sanskrit recitation of all eight verses by Adi Shankaracharya with lyrics and translation

-Devotional songs based on the texts of the Panchasakha saints, sung in traditional Odia style
+Devotional songs based on the texts of Mahapurusha Achyutananda Das and the Panchasakha saints, in traditional Odia style

 Contribute